Joint Statement of Iranian-American Organizations on the U.S.-Iran Nuclear Deal

 Jimmy Panetta, Deputy DA of Monterey County and son of Secretary of Defense, Leon Panetta

-Cyrus Habib, an inspiring Iranian-American who just won the Democratic Primary Election last month for a Washington State House of Representatives seat
+Cyrus Habib, an inspiring Iranian-American who at the time was running for Washington State House of Representatives (and went on to win that election).

 Let's Talk Politics: Tea Party, Jerry Brown vs. Meg Whitman, and more On Nov 4, 2008 so many of us were moved to tears about the possibility of a profound shift in American politics from fear to wisdom.
 Less than 2 years later, Glen Beck -- one of the most extreme fear-mongers in America -- draws a crowd of 100,000 to Washington, DC...